 Mercer Capital is an Institute Sponsor and is also exhibiting.
 For more information about the Institute, click here.

-Nicholas J. Heinz.
-Nicholas J. Heinz leads Mercer Capital’s Valuation Services team.
+Nicholas J. Heinz, ASA.
+Nick leads Mercer Capital’s Valuation Services team.
 Nick has extensive experience in providing valuation and corporate advisory services for purposes including estate and gift tax planning and compliance matters, mergers and acquisitions, fairness opinions, solvency opinions, employee stock ownership plans, buy-sell agreements, and corporate planning and reorganizations.
 Nick is an active member of several professional organizations including the ESOP Association, the National Center for Employee Ownership, and the American Society of Appraisers.
 He serves as an officer in the New South Chapter of the ESOP Association.